-Prerequisite: MUS-1231 or permission of instructor. \Required concurrent enrollment with MUS-1052 & MUS-1062.
-Music Theory II is a continuation of Music Theory I, with continued study of nonharmonic tones, figured bass, and continuation of study of musical.
-This course should be taken concurrently with Keyboard Harmony II and Ear Training II.
+Prerequisite: MUS-1231 or permission of instructor.
+Required concurrent enrollment with MUS-1052 & MUS-1062.
+Music Theory II is a continuation of Music Theory I, with continued study of nonharmonic tones, figured bass and the musical.

 MUS-2013 Jazz/Contemporary Music Theory III 3 credits